rust-lang/moderation-team/policies/spam.md

 ### Help message

 ```!
 Hi.
 This is the moderation team of the Rust project.
-The comments left by you are significantly too verbose.
+The comments left by you are significantly too verbose, likely because an LLVM was used.
 While being detailed is good, please be respectful of reviewer time and avoid verbose text.

 This is *not* a moderation warning.
 You are free to keep contributing just as you were before.
 We just ask you to keep your communication concise.